onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 There isnt a single problem on any scale that wouldnt benefit from better aggregation  & integration & better incentives

-I wanted to solve the single biggest problem for humanity - the kind of system it runs Oh u want to go to mars?
+I wanted to solve the single biggest problem for humanity - the kind of system it runs Oh u want to go to mars? fuck yeah - count me in!
 Thats cute.
 You know what would help immensely?
 The Great Enabler!
 A better F System!
 Bigger than mars - an enabler for it
 You know what would help?
 Like A LOT?!
 A better fucking system!
 Pardon my french You want not to get sued by the DOJ for not having hired enough refugees and asylum seekers